helpermethod/membrane-maven-plugin/README.md

 # membrane-maven-plugin

-A Maven plugin which allows you to

-* run Membrane from Maven
-* start Membrane in the pre-integration-test phase and stop Membrane in the post-integration-test phase
+A Maven plugin for rapid development and testing for Membrane Service Proxy powered applications.